 This didn’t scar me.
 I’m actually quite glad my parents never messed with the foolishness of trying to make us believe Santa Clause was real.
 Not only would it have taken away from the real meaning of Christmas, it also would have taken away from the fun of the game with my grandparents.

-Adventures in Odyssey episode featuring St. Nick every year, and I think my German roommate after college gave me a little gift on 6 December.
+Until yesterday, I had no real knowledge of what St. Nicholas’ Day was.
+Oh, we listened to the Adventures in Odyssey episode featuring St. Nick every year, and I think my German roommate after college gave me a little gift on 6 December.
 In fact, I thought the real Saint Nicholas was from Germany and had lived in the Middle Ages!

 Monday, December 2, 2013